 The Mursi we visited were nomadic and still isolated.
 They were authentic.

-As a brief tourist visit, it was a shallow and voyeuristic overview off course, but balanced by the fact that it was also unique, strange and mesmerizing, made it an unmissable encounter.
+As a brief tourist visit, off course it was a shallow and voyeuristic overview.
+Yet balanced by the fact that it was also strange and mesmerizing – made my encounter with the Mursi well worthwhile.